 Another Hot and Humid Day

 SIOUX FALLS, S.D.
-(Dakota News Now) -- It is going to be another hot and humid day across the region.
-Highs will range from the low 90s in the east to the triple digits out in central South Dakota.
-The wind will pick up, as well.
-We could have wind gusts around 30 mph across the region this afternoon.
-The heat, dry conditions, and wind will all mean a high risk of fire danger, especially across parts of central South Dakota.
-A Red Flag Warning will be in effect this afternoon from 1 until 8 CDT.
+(Dakota News Now) -- It is going to be another warm, muggy, and breezy day across the region.
+Highs will range from the low 90s in the east to the low 100s out in central South Dakota.
+Along with the humidity, the wind will be with us again.
+We’ll have wind gusts up around 30 mph this afternoon.
+Thursday is looking like another warm day for most of us with highs back in the 90s.

-We’re finally tracking the return for some showers and thunderstorms by the end of the week.
-We’ll begin to see showers and thunderstorms arrive into western South Dakota by Thursday afternoon and throughout Thursday night as they move east.
-Some of this will linger across central and eastern South Dakota for the first half of Friday.
-This will drop temperatures to the upper 70s to the lower 80s for highs by Friday.
+The big difference Thursday is that we will see a cold front start to slide through the region.
+This will develop some showers and storms by late Thursday afternoon in western South Dakota.
+Those showers and storms will then move east slowly throughout Thursday night and into Friday morning.
+We may see a couple of isolated storms become severe with the main risks being large hail and damaging wind gusts.

-Some redeveloping showers and thunderstorms will be possible Friday night along and east of I-29 as we get a break from precipitation on Saturday.
-Highs to start the weekend will stay in the upper 70s to the lower 80s.
-Another chance for showers and thunderstorms will return on Sunday as temperatures remain comparable to Saturday.
+Another chance for showers and storms will develop Friday afternoon, mainly in eastern South Dakota, western Minnesota, and northern Iowa.
+This will also set up a risk for severe weather as well.
+We’ll experience cooler temperatures by Friday with highs falling to the lower 80′s.
+We’ll get a break from the rain on Saturday, but another chance for showers and storms will come back for Sunday.

 Copyright 2021 Dakota News Now.
 All rights reserved.